Understanding Blueprints

 Blueprints are much more detailed drawings than simple Floor Plans.
 Blueprints are exact detailed scaled drawings of plans of a home, building, or structure which include many more details than a basic floor plan.

 Your blueprint plans and specifications are the documents used by your builder and contractors to instruct them on how to build your new home.
-Each set of blueprints should include floor plans; plans for the foundation and information on footings and framing; front, side and rear elevations; roof plan; electrical layout and kitchen cabinet layout; and construction details.
+Each set of blueprints should include floor plans; plans for the foundation and information on footings and framing; front, side, and rear elevations; roof plan; electrical layout and kitchen cabinet layout; and construction details.

 Blueprints are used to provide the builder with a complete set of two-dimensional instructions on exactly how to construct the home.
 The most common sizes of blueprints for the construction of a new home are 18″ x 24″ or 24″ x 36″

-We offer a wide selection of comprehensive and detailed blueprints in a wide assortment of house styles, home plans and designs to fit any life style whether you are looking to remodel or build a new home.
+We offer a wide selection of comprehensive and detailed blueprints in a wide assortment of house styles, home plans, and designs to fit any lifestyle whether you are looking to remodel or build a new home.

 How to read blueprints